If you want to know more about Nanoleaf lighting, what it is, how it works and why you need it, then you've come to the right place.

 - 200 grams per square

-Nanoleaf Canvas is brand new and takes all the funky lighting fun of the classic lighting panels to a new and more interactive level.
+Nanoleaf Canvas takes all the funky lighting fun of the classic lighting panels to a new and more interactive level.
 Canvas is made up of edge-to-edge light squares rather than triangles.
 Like the standard light panels, they're fully modular and customisable.

 Nanoleaf Canvas allows you to connect a multitude of panels to create any pattern you can imagine in any room of your home.
 The standard pack comes with nine six-inch square light panels, but is expandable.
 In fact, a single control square is capable of supporting up to 500 Canvas panels (though you need an extra power supply for each additional 25 squares in the setup).
 If you have the money and space you could fill an entire wall with colourful light.